jasonlyle88/zsh-execute-after-command/README.md

 3. Command as it is executed by ZSH (full form)
 4. The exit code of the command
 5. The execution time (in seconds) of the command
-6. If the window/tab/pane of the terminal where command was executed has focus when the command finishes
+6. If the window/tab/pane of the terminal or TMUX instance where the command was executed has focus when the command finishes
     - `0`: Had focus
     - `1`: Did not have focus
     - `2`: Not checking for focus